-Former Names - Stoke Ramblers (merged with Stoke Victoria Cricket Club 1878), Stoke FC 1878 - 1928)

-First Admitted to the Football League - 1888 Founder Member

-First Official Floodlit Match - October 1956 Victoria Ground

-Highest Attendance - 51,380 v Arsenal at the Victoria Ground in Division One on 29/03/1937

-Highest Score For - 26-0 v Mow Cop Staffordshire Football Association Senior Cup 1877

-Highest Against - 0-10 v Preston North End, First Division, 14/09/1889

-Highest Scorer in a Season - 38 Arthur Edwin Griffiths 1908/09 & Charlie Wilson 1927/28,

-Highest Scorer Overall - 176 John Henry Ritchie from 1962 - 75

-Player with most First Team Appearances - 597 Eric Thomas Skeels 1959 - 1976

-Victoria Cricket Ground (1863 - 75), later became the Victoria Ground Sweetings Field (1875 - 78), Victoria Ground (1878 - 1997)

-The Club moved to the Britannia Stadium 1997, after playing for 119 years at their old Victoria Ground which had been the original ground as Stoke Ramblers when it had been Victoria Cricket Ground in 1862 and you walk past this piece land to get to the ground.
+Founded - 1863 Former Names - Stoke Ramblers (merged with Stoke Victoria Cricket Club 1878), Stoke FC 1878 - 1928) Years at Today's Ground - 21 years First Admitted to the Football League - 1888 Founder Member First Official Floodlit Match - October 1956 Victoria Ground Highest Attendance - 51,380 v Arsenal at the Victoria Ground in Division One on 29/03/1937 Highest Score For - 26-0 v Mow Cop Staffordshire Football Association Senior Cup 1877 Highest Against - 0-10 v Preston North End, First Division, 14/09/1889 Highest Scorer in a Season - 38 Arthur Edwin Griffiths 1908/09 & Charlie Wilson 1927/28, Highest Scorer Overall - 176 John Henry Ritchie from 1962 - 75 Player with most First Team Appearances - 597 Eric Thomas Skeels 1959 - 1976 Former Grounds Victoria Cricket Ground (1863 - 75), later became the Victoria Ground Sweetings Field (1875 - 78), Victoria Ground (1878 - 1997) Ground Guide The Club moved to the Britannia Stadium 1997, after playing for 119 years at their old Victoria Ground which had been the original ground as Stoke Ramblers when it had been Victoria Cricket Ground in 1862 and you walk past this piece land to get to the ground.
+The largest of these is the Q-railing (West) Stand, which is the tallest at the Britannia.
+This imposing stand has a large lower tier of seating with a smaller tier above.
+Situated between the tiers is a row of Executive Boxes.
+There are quite large open areas with the Marstons Pedigree (South) Stand at one end of the stadium which is partly given to away supporters and covered, with windshields to either side.
+It is though quite steep, meaning that fans are kept close to the playing action.
+The teams come onto the pitch from one corner of the ground, between the Marstons Pedigree (South) Stand and the Q-railing (West) Stand.
+In the corner on the other side of the Marstons Pedigree (South) Stand and East Stand is a large video screen which blocks out the old free view.
+At the Boothen End there are three statues of the legendary former player Sir Stanley Matthews, which were originally unveiled by Kevin Keegan'.
+The club also have a couple of unusual looking mascots, with a blue coloured hippo called 'Pottermus' and his white girlfriend 'Pottermiss' as bad as Man City and MK Dons.

-South & East Ends

-The stadium can be seen from afar, as it is perched upon a hill with hardly any buildings around it.
+South & East Ends The stadium can be seen from afar, as it is perched upon a hill with hardly any buildings around it.
 It especially looks good at night when it is lit up.
 The ground has one large single stand, incorporating the Boothen End and Seddon Stands, completely surrounds half the pitch as it extends around one corner.
 Whilst the other two stands South and West Stands on the other sides are 'free standing' having open corners to either side.

-Boothen Stand
+Boothen Stand Driving Directions